SulemanD/Polarity_Board_Solver/gui/README.md

 # **Polarity Puzzle GUI**
 Purpose

 This GUI was created to help me solve Polarity Puzzle boards by hand.
-When testing potential solutions, I wanted a way to quickly mark tiles and immediately see the effect on the board and the row/column specifications.
+When testing my original idea algorithm only solved smaller boards, I needed a way to test solutions for larger boards, wwwwwwwwwwwwI wanted a way to quickly mark tiles and immediately see the effect on the board and the row/column specifications.
 Rather than building a fully automated solver, this tool allows manual experimentation, making it easier to verify solutions and understand board behavior.

 Features